microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     d.
 Value is now automatically populated. **Save this value; it is the service principal's password.**

-4. Once the Key value is saved and [you have a copy for your records], close the Certificates and Secrets pane.
+4. Once the Key value is saved and you have a copy for your records, close the Certificates and Secrets pane.

 <div style="page-break-after: always;"></div>